Why do you call your foods "alive" and not "raw"?

-The Vaad Hakashrus of northern California.
+Sunrise Kosher; Vaad Hakashrus of Northern California.
 Rabbi Levy I. Zerkind is the Rabbinic administrator and Rabbi Ben Tzion Welton is the supervision coordinator.
 We invite you to visit their website.

 items have the longest shelf life?

 Dried bananas, coconut butter, coconut oil, agave nectar, vanilla powder, sesame seeds and cranberries.
 Our honey will keep for 4000 years, in case you were wondering.

 What about genetic modification?